 This has been an unusually wet spring, from the American mid-west to the eastern seaboard.
-Despite the large amount of rainfall, my wife and I scheduled a trip to Iowa to visit the 96-year old cousin of her late father.
-Her husband’s father, Earl Miller (1875-1964), had emigrated there from Somerset County, Pennsylvania, around the turn of the 20th century.
+Despite the large amount of rainfall, my wife Susan and I scheduled a trip to Iowa to visit, Marjory Miller, the 96-year old cousin of her late father.
+Marge’s husband’s father, Earl Miller (1875-1964), had emigrated there from Somerset County, Pennsylvania, around the turn of the 20th century.
 My only wish while planing our trip was to stop at the Henry Ford Museum, Dearborn, and to see the tulips in Holland, Michigan, on the way past.
 Little did I know that the unceasing rain would play right into our hands and prove that mankind can and has overcome the worst that Mother Nature has to offer.
 Furthermore, many of the emigres who landed in these places sought freedom of religion and offered their talents to American enterprise in return.

 Susan and I started out from the mountains of west-central Pennsylvania on a Saturday morning.
 Avoiding toll roads whenever possible, we went the more scenic “back way” into Ohio.
 This was our first trip using the GPS (global positioning system) our son had given us for Christmas.
 It proved itself over and over again, not only saving us the searching and recording of “best” ways to “get there,” but probably also saving our lives several times as we competed with heavy traffic and heavy rain on the interstate.
 Our Garmin, whom we nick-named “Gabby” for her constant instructing, became a third person in the car.
 The other delightful surprise, upon exiting Pennsylvania, were the lower gas prices.
 I had paid $2.75 at home the week before, and Gabby gave us the choices of all tourist amenities, including discount gas at $2.29.
 Later in the trip we paid as little as $2.14.
 Such savings easily paid for some of our lunches.
 In fairness to our Commonwealth, that has the highest gas taxes in America, the lower gas prices in the mid-west may have meant worse roads, as was the case in Michigan.
 To make matters worse, the speed limit on the interstates was usually 70 MPH, and we heard on the local news that Michigan was considering raising that to 75 MPH on some stretches.
 That would mean that traffic would probably average 80 or more, despite road conditions, weather, and other dangerous detriments, such as talking on cell phones and texting.
 Not a good idea.